AlphaKretin/bastion-bot/README.md

 `emotesDB` is the name of the JSON file Bastion will load containing the emotes it will use for its card searches and/or reacting to trivia.
 This won't be loaded if emoteMode is set to 0.
 This field is optional - is can be ignored depending on `emoteMode`'s setting, and if it is expected but missing, displaying emotes will be disabled.

-``helpMessage`` is the message the bot will respond with when mentioned or the .help command is used, ideally providing a link to this readme and/or explaning the commands.
+`helpMessage` is the message the bot will respond with when mentioned or the .help command is used, ideally providing a link to this readme and/or explaning the commands.

+`messageMode` determines how Bastion will send Messages.
+If it is set to 0, it will send messages in regular text format.
+If it is set to 1, it will send messages enclosed in quotes.
+If it is set to 2, it will send embedded messages.
+If it is set to 3, it will send messages enclosed in quotes which are also embedded.
+This field is optional - if it is missing, it will default to what you see above.

+`embedColor` is the default color of the bar of your embedded messages.
+This field is optional - is can be ignored depending on `messageMode`'s setting, and if it is expected but missing, the default color will be used.
+This is a decimal value converted from a hex color value.

+`embedColorDB` is the name of the JSON file Bastion will load containing the color codes of your embedded messages.
+Currently, it only supports different colors depending on the card type of a searched card.
+This field is optional - if it is missing, all embedded messages will have the same color.

 ### Shortcuts
 By default, the shortcut file is called `shortcuts.json`, and is expected to be found in a subfolder of the local directory called `config`, i.e. `config/shortcuts.json`.
 The script expects `shortcut.json` to contain a JSON array of arrays, with contents like the following: